Kaitlynpham-ng/spatial-query-algorithms/README.md

             node.MBR['y2'] = child.MBR['y2']  # Expand parent y2

     def handle_overflow(self, node):
-        """
-        Split an overflowing node into two, then attach them to the parent.

-        WHY: keeps each node bounded by B so tree height stays O(log n).
-        If the root splits, we create a new root with two children (tree grows up).
-        """
         node1, node2 = self.split(node)  # Partition entries into two nodes
         if node.is_root():  # Overflow at root — tree grows taller new_root = Node()  # Create new root above the two halves